The premise

 End-of-lesson check

-What is the core idea behind "Vetting AI Mental Health Apps for Teens"?
+What is the main idea of "Vetting AI Mental Health Apps for Teens"?

 - Many AI 'mental health' apps target teens.
 Some help; some harm.
 Parents need a framework for evaluating them.

-Which term best describes a foundational idea in "Vetting AI Mental Health Apps for Teens"?
+Which concept is most central to "Vetting AI Mental Health Apps for Teens"?

 - vetting framework